VenusMods/CloudTagTime/README.md

 Windows:
 --------
 0. Make sure you have Python 3.8+ installed
 1. Press the green button at the top of this page that says "Code" and then Download ZIP, alternatively you can clone the repository.
+Then extract the folder if needed
 2. Install the required libaries by doing: pip install -r requirements.txt
 3. Run tagtime.py

 MacOS:
 --------
 0. Make sure you have Python 3.8+ installed
 1. Press the green button at the top of this page that says "Code" and then Download ZIP, alternatively you can clone the repository.
+Then extract the folder if needed
-2. Open up a terminal, cd into your TagTime folder, and then cd into the "Mac" folder
+2. Open up a terminal, cd into your TagTime folder
 3. do "pip3 install -r requirements.txt" or "pip install -r requirements.txt"
 4. After the libraries are installed, do "python3 tagtime.py"

+--Virtual Environment Setup--

+Might be easier for mac:

+0. Make sure you have Python 3.8+ installed
+1. Press the green button at the top of this page that says "Code" and then Download ZIP, alternatively you can clone the repository.
+Then extract the folder if needed
+2. Open up a terminal, cd into your TagTime folder
+3. do "python3 -m venv venv"
+4. Go into the virtual environment by doing "source venv/bin/activate"
+5. Then, do "pip install -r requirements.txt"
+6. After the libraries are installed, do "python tagtime.py"

 Linux:
 ------